pielegacy/Docs/aspnetcore/host-and-deploy/iis/index.md

 ## Configuration sections of web.config

-Configruation sections of ASP.NET Framework apps in *web.config* aren't used by ASP.NET Core apps for configuration:
+Configuration sections of ASP.NET Framework apps in *web.config* aren't used by ASP.NET Core apps for configuration:

 * **\<system.web>**
 * **\<appSettings>**